 Brandi's consulting and systems analysis background gives her the ability to evaluate long-term land-use impacts, balance business needs with environmental protections, and ensure that county zoning decisions are transparent and fair.

-What this means: Brandi is the daughter of a logger, and understand how vital our natural resources are to the County’s economic prosperity.
-While Brandi does not see the logging industry making any real comeback, she is excited at the prospect of increasing our local eco-tourism.
+What this means: Brandi is the daughter of a logger, and understands how vital our natural resources are to the County’s economic prosperity.
+While Brandi does not expect the logging industry to return to what it once was, she is excited at the prospect of increasing our local eco-tourism and also capitalizing on timber sales where possible.
 Brandi is a supporter of local development, but also respects the lifestyle of Oregonians who have lived in this area for generations.
 By balancing our desire for economic development with a deep regard for the “wildness” that makes our beautiful home unique, Brandi will take a caring and thoughtful approach to all county land use.

 • Wildfire Preparedness & Emergency Planning